NZ First Foundation case: Accused pair not guilty of donations fraud

 Political consultant Apirana Dawson, who was NZ First's former director of operations, told the court he would often fund party expenses himself.
 He said Peters was frustrated at a lack of fundraising efforts.

+The tensions were discussed at an August 2015 NZ First board meeting, at which Peters identified the party's need for "magnesium, a tool to make this Party glow", Justice Jagose's decision reads.

-"There wasn't a consistent level of support [at NZ First], things would get delayed or postponed," Dawson said.
+"There wasn't a consistent level of support [at NZ First], things would get delayed or postponed," Dawson said when giving evidence.
 "I was frustrated because the MPs wouldn't go off and put effort [into] fundraising in their electorates."

 Dawson, who also worked for the Labour Party between 2008 and 2011, said he would regularly pay for party expenses before seeking reimbursement, including for a new computer software system to be used as a fundraising database.